 Start by running south into Puget Sound til you can go no further, turn around and do the same to Point Roberts, then come back home.
-You’ll hopefully wave to towns in this order:

 We don’t care how often you stop or where it’s at, but if you do stop, you gotta comply with whatever local regs currently in place to deal with whatever COVID hellscape we find ourselves in at the moment.
 Your politics are your own, but this race will be following the sum total of the guidance being offered by the communities we’ll be traveling through.
 Do differently, and you’re likely to find yourself exiled from town and this race.

 Honor in winning is honor in life: We don’t rate boats, don’t even know how.
 There'll be three classes of prize:

 - Go Fast.
 The fastest of the fast, racing sleds and catamarans with a sail to cupholder ratio that exceeds 1:1.

 - Go Hard.
 Others might call this “Cruising Class.”
 We’re not those people.
 Racing a cruiser is inherently slower, which is harder.